scttcper/ngx-toastr/README.md

 ```

 ### Global Options
 All [individual options](#individual-options) can be overridden in the global options to affect all toasts.
-In addition, the global options includes the following options:
+In addition, global options includes the following options:

-Passed to `ToastrModule.forRoot()`

 |      Option       |  Type   |                                 Default                                  |                       Description                        |
 | ----------------- | ------- | ------------------------------------------------------------------------ | -------------------------------------------------------- |